fmichonneau/francoismichonneau.net/_posts/2022-09-28-import-big-csv.md

 ## Single file API in Python

-There are two functions in the Python Single API to read CSV files:
+There are two functions in the PyArrow Single API to read CSV files:
 `read_csv()` and `open_csv()`.
 While `read_csv()` loads all the data
-in memory, and does it fast by using multiple threads to read different part of the files, `open_csv` reads the data in batches and uses a single thread.
+in memory, and does it fast by using multiple threads to read different part of the files, `open_csv()` reads the data in batches and uses a single thread.

-If the CSV file is small enough, you should use `read_csv`.
+If the CSV file is small enough, you should use `read_csv()`.
 The code to read the CSV file and write it to a Parquet file would then look like this: